viator32/portfolio3/README.md

 For a more detailed explanation and visual guide, refer to the instructional video provided.

-Sure, here is the markdown format for your README file:

 ## How to Build and Start the Docker Container

 1. **Build the Docker Image**: